 The summary is to include all known relevant facts so an Enforcement investigator can make an informed decision.

 7.1 An individual offence referral form is to be completed for each alleged offender.
 Each referral requires information to be provided, such as the alleged offender’s details, a summary of the alleged offender's conduct and a list of all relevant documents.
-Care should be taken to provide all relevant information in possession of the trustee.
+Care should be taken to provide all relevant information in possession of the practitioner.

 - a copy of all letter(s) sent to the alleged offender relevant to the allegation/s